alicevillar/Database_Design_3FN/Readme.md

 ## Description:

 The following activity was part of Unit 7 (“Database Design”) of Module 2 (“Object-oriented Information Systems”) in my PGDip in Computer Science.
-This Unit introduces database technologies and equips students with an understanding of the fundamental concepts and principles to successfully design a database.
+This Unit introduces database technologies and equips students with an understanding of the fundamental concepts and principles needed to successfully design a database.
 The purpose of this activity is to design a database to satisfy the third normal form (3NF).

 ## Activity:

-Given the following set of tables, for our property lettings example, develop a table structure that conforms to the third normal form (3NF).
+Given the following set of tables, for a property rental company, develop a database structure that conforms to the third normal form (3NF).

 ## Existing table structure